Enquire About This Tour Code SAR South American Dreams

 A short journey along new roads brings us to the mining town of Potosí.
 The city was established by the Spanish in 1545 soon after the discovery of a rich vein of silver in a nearby hill, the Cerro Rico (or “rich hill”).
 It soon became the world's largest silver producer and silver from Potosí underwrote the Spanish economy, particularly the monarchy's extravagance, for over two centuries.
 In Spanish there is still a saying ‘valer un potosí’ (to be worth a fortune).

 Millions of the indigenous population, and later, African slaves, worked in the mines in appalling conditions.
 You have the option to visit the mines, stopping first at the miners market to buy gifts such as coca leaves, dynamite and cigarettes.
 In the mines we will experience the difficult conditions in which the miners work - including 50°C heat.
-We'll pass several of the shrines they have made to the “Tios” which they hope will protect them while they are working in what they believe is the devil's territory.
-If you'd like to learn more of the historic silver industry you can take a tour of the Moneda, a museum exhibiting coins, artwork, mummies and many other interesting artefacts from Potosí's history.
-Travelling along scenic passes we come to the desolate town of Uyuní in the south of Bolivia.
-From here we visit what is claimed to be the largest salt flat in the world, the brilliant white vast Salar de Uyuní, which covers some 10,500 square kilometres and estimated to contain 10 billion tons of salt.
-A 4WD excursion takes us to a hotel made entirely of salt and then surrounds you with a world of white and blue.
-Fish Island with stunning views of the lake, proves quite otherworldly as giant cacti and wandering llama punctuate the scene and provide perfect photo opportunities.
-The fantastic contrast of the brilliant blue sky (weather permitting of course) and the pure white of the salt flats will take your breath away.
-(Note occasionally in the rainy season the salt flats become overly flooded and we may have to alter the itinerary if the salt flats are not safe to traverse).
+We'll pass several of the shrines they have made to 'el Tio,' who they hope will protect them while they are working in what they believe is the devil's territory.
+If you'd like to learn more of the historic silver industry you can take a tour of the Casa de Moneda, a museum exhibiting coins, artwork, mummies and many other interesting artefacts from Potosí's history.

 Day 24 to 26 - Uyuní